marcoheine-com/marcoheine.com/src/blog/reactjs-learning-journey.md

 State is data which is **changing over time**.
 State is reserved for **interactivity** and is **private** and fully controlled by a component.
 State can be updated asynchronously.
 A parent component can pass its state **down** to a child as props.
 As soon as the state changes a **rerender** is triggered.

-### <a name="conditional-rendering"></a> How does conditional rendering in ReactJS work?
+### <a name="conditional-rendering"></a> How does conditional rendering in React work?

 Conditional rendering in React works the same way as ins Vanilla JavaScript, so it is possible to use JS operators to create elements representing the current state and let React update the UI to match them.
 This means you can render only some items depending of the state of your application.

 ### <a name="events"></a> How are events handled in React?

-To handle events in ReactJS, you have to add an event listener to an element. (difference to HTML: must be in lowerCamelCase e.g. onClick instead of onclick)
+To handle events in React, you have to add an event listener to an element. (difference to HTML: must be in lowerCamelCase e.g. onClick instead of onclick)

 Event listeners are provided when the element is initially rendered, so there is no need to call `addEventListener`.
 The event listener gets passed in an event handler as props.
 Naming convention: start with handle, e.g. handleClick.